Digital Dimmers

 NOTE: Name,

-Type and Location are database properties only and are not stored
+and Type are database properties only and not stored in device.

 |